 Measurement and Reporting

 Overarching aims have been developed to support each of the key themes, with supporting outcome measures in relation to each specific topic area.
-Whilst the aims will be set nationally, NHS boards will set locally-specific aims against the supporting measures based on existing baselines.
+NHS boards will set locally-specific aims against the outcome measures based on existing baselines.

-Testing, implementing and measurement of processes are essential components on efforts to improve outcomes.
-National data reporting will focus on key theme aims and supporting outcome measures, with support around the use of process measures, focusing on development of guidance on potential measures and, where required, advice on how to use them.
+Testing, implementing and measurement of process changes are essential components of efforts to improve outcomes.
+National data reporting focuses on key theme aims and supporting outcome measures.
+Support for the use of process measures focuses on guidance of potential measures and, where required, advice on how to use them.

 Since its launch in 2008, the Acute Adult programme has contributed to a significant reduction in harm and mortality to acute adult inpatients through:

 - introduction and development of quality improvement methodology through testing of focused safety interventions,

 - testing and implementation of leadership activities that provide organisational support for safety,

 - building of capacity and capability within clinical and non clinical roles,